oroinc/documentation/commerce/admin_guide/shipping/shipping_providers/ups.rst

 3. Type in the *Common Integration Details*:

 * **Name** – the shipping method name that is shown as an option for shipping configuration in the OroCommerce Management Console.
-* **Label** – the shipping method name/label that is shown as a shipping option for the buyer in the OroCommerce Store Front on the checkout.
+* **Label** – the shipping method name/label that is shown as a shipping option for the buyer in the OroCommerce Storefront on the checkout.
 * **Short label** – the shipping method name/label that is shown in the order details in the OroCommerce Management Console and Storefront after the order is submitted.
 * **Status** - set the status to **Active** to enable the integration.